Celebrating 56 Years Of Instigating Hope

 Who are we?

-Rev. Calvin Peterson formed the Advanced Association For The Physically Handicapped in 1970 and received our charter from the state of Georgia.
-The A.A.
-P.H. is the oldest and only nonprofit organization founded and operated by people born with disabilities.
+Our roots trace back to 1970, when Rev. Calvin Peterson founded the Advanced Association for the Physically Handicapped (A.A.P.H.) and secured its charter from the State of Georgia.
+The A.A.P.H. remains the oldest and only nonprofit organization in the nation founded and operated by people born with disabilities.

 Board of Directors